Seim2k17/Zokoban/README.md

 - detect collision for boxes
 - goal area
 - push boxes if possible (no wall)
+(- use simple sounds)
-- opponent ("cpu-ai") solving the same puzzle using pathfinding (A*) running in seperate thread
+- opponent ("cpu-ai") solving the same puzzle using pathfinding (A*) running in seperate thread / steals boxes & put them in other random places? -> need to solve the puzzle before opponent steals a box / one need jail the opponent with other boxes so stealing is not possible --> then solve the puzzle
-- time needed
+- show time needed
-- boxes left
+- show boxes left
-- movecounter, pushcounter updates
+- show movecounter, pushcounter updates
 - when level finished show results (resultscreen)
 (for time and design reason use level layouts from the original game)